 Low cost, even for limited runs

 Silent Sensors is broadening exploitation opportunities from tyres to rubber, polymers and elastomers in general.
-Thanks to our collaboration with Avon Rubber and Bridgestone, we have identified a universal substrate that has the mechanical properties necessary for embedding RFID and 2D tags into rubber during curing at high temperature and pressure.
+Thanks to our collaboration with the Tun Abdul Razak Research Centre (TARRC), we have identified a universal substrate that has the mechanical properties necessary for embedding RFID and 2D tags into rubber during curing at high temperature and pressure.

 This property is also required for the dairy liners and protective equipment made by Avon Rubber.
 These are produced using injection moulding techniques with high temperature and pressure in much the same way tyres are made.